Battle of Ganale Doria: Institution of the Milan plan

 When De Bono's forces crossed the Mareb River in the north, Graziani instituted what he called the Milan Plan in the south.
 The initial objectives of this plan were to eliminate Ethiopian frontier posts and to test the Ethiopian reaction to a series of probes.
 Despite the incessant rains, within three weeks the Italians had captured the villages of Kelafo, Dagnerai, Gerlogubi, and Gorahai.

-Gorahai, the most important of the villages, was known as an old stronghold of Darawiish and 's emir, called the "Mad Mullah" by the British.
+Gorahai, the most important of the villages, was known as an old stronghold of the Dervish movement and Diriye Gure's emir, called the "Mad Mullah" by the British.
 With approximately 3,000 fighters under his command, Grazmach and Balambaras Afawarq Walda Samayat had turned Gorahai into an armed camp.
 Capronis of the Italian Royal Air Force (the Regia Aeronautica) regularly bombed Gorahai and Afawarq himself directed the fire of the lone anti-aircraft gun, a 37 mm Oerlikon.
 The gun was mounted in one of the old-style turrets of the Mad Mullah's antiquated fort.
 During one of the regular bombings, Afawarq was seriously wounded.
 He refused to be taken to the hospital because he feared that the morale of his men would suffer in his absence.
 Within 48-hours the wound became gangrenous and Afawarq collapsed and died.
 He was posthumously promoted to Dejazmach by the Emperor.

 Afawarq was correct about the morale of his men and, after his death, they abandoned Gorahai.
 After taking the position, Graziani sent a flying column under Colonel Pietro Maletti to catch and harass the fleeing Ethiopians.
 Maletti caught up with the Ethiopians only to have them turn back and attack.
 At Anale, the Ethiopian force fleeing from Gorahai was joined by a relief force sent to reinforce the garrison at Gorahai.
 A meeting encounter ensued and casualties were high among the Ethiopians and the Italians.
 After several hours, both sides withdrew and both claimed victory.
 While better equipped in all ways, the Italians were never able to get the upper hand.
 The small two-man, turretless L3/35 tankettes sent against the Ethiopians quickly bogged down in the rough terrain and were put out of action by Ethiopians who crept up on them and fired through the weapon slits in the armor.

 The Italians advanced 145 miles in four days.
 This brought them almost within striking distance of Jijiga, Harar, and Ethiopia's only railway.
 But the forces available to Graziani remained limited and by November the initiative on the southern front passed to the Ethiopians, as it did in the north.